Primes as Notes

 EYE

-Fortunately there is an easy way to get the sounds in our normal hearing range, but first we pause for a question break.
+Fortunately there is an easy way to get the sounds in our normal hearing range - see the Next Page.

 Printed from the PrimePages <t5k.org> © Reginald McLean.